 slaughtered chickens (9.7%).

-Antimicrobial Susceptibility/Resistance Test Results for the 54 E. coli Isolates.
-Antimicrobial susceptibility test results of the 54 E. coli isolates are shown in Table 1.
+Determination of the Antimicrobial Susceptibility Profile of E. coli Isolates: Antimicrobial susceptibility test results of the 54 E. coli isolates are shown in Table 3.
 Figure 1 gives a graphical representation of antimicrobial resistance rates for the test isolates.

-The organisms showed the highest resistance to Am- picillin at 85.2%, followed by Tetracycline at 66.7%; Co- trimoxazole at 57.4%; Streptomycin at 40.7%.
-Low re- sistances were demonstrated for Nalidixic acid at 24.1% and Chloramphenicol at 14.8% (1 isolate); while high suscepti- bilities were observed for Amoxicillin and Gentamicin, each at 96.3%.
-6 (11.1%) isolates were resistant to one antimi- crobial (Ampicillin) only, and 5 (9.3%) were susceptible to all the eight antimicrobials tested, while the rest showed variable resistances ranging from two to six antimicrobials.
+The organisms showed the highest resistance to Am- picillin (85.2%), followed by Tetracycline (66.7%); Co- trimoxazole (57.4%) and Streptomycin (40.7%).
+Low resistances were demonstrated for Nalidixic acid (24.1%) and Chloramphenicol [14.8% (1 isolate)]; while 96.3% susceptibility was observed agaisnt Amoxicillin and Gentamicin.
+Six [6 (11.1%)] isolates were resistant to one antimicrobial (Ampicillin) only, and 5 (9.3%) were susceptible to all the eight antimicrobials tested, while the rest showed variable resistances ranging from two to six antimicrobials.

 3